Arrondissements of Paris

 Arrondissement 3 - Temple

 Another small arrondissement; it contains the northern part of the historic Marais district.
-The Conservatoire National des Arts et Métiers (National Conservatory of Arts and Crafts), the Picasso Museum and the Carnavalet Museum - devoted to the history of Paris - are located here.
+The Conservatoire National des Arts et Métiers (with the Museum of Arts and Crafts, a technology museum), the Picasso Museum and the Carnavalet Museum – devoted to the history of Paris – are located here.

 Arrondissement 4 - Hôtel-de-Ville

 The 4th arrondissement contains the southern part of the medieval Marais district as well as the Île St-Louis and the eastern part of Île de la Cité, the oldest part of Paris.
-This area is very popular thanks to attractions such as the Notre-Dame Cathedral, the Place des Vosges, the city hall and the gothic Tour St-Jacques.
-Contrasting with all the historic buildings is the modern Centre Pompidou.
+This area is very popular thanks to attractions such as the Notre-Dame Cathedral, the Place des Vosges, the city hall and the Gothic Tour St-Jacques.
+Contrasting with all these historic buildings are the modern Centre Pompidou and the whimsical Stravinsky Fountain.

 Arrondissement 5 - Panthéon

 The Latin Quarter, with the renowned Sorbonne university, is situated in this arrondissement.
-The area's popular avenue, the Boulevard St-Michel, marks the border with the 6th arrondissement.
-The most famous sight in the 5th arrondissement is the Panthéon, but there are many other noteworthy sights such as the magnificent Val-de-Grâce church, the Cluny Museum, the roman-era Arènes de Lutèce and the city's large botanic garden, the Jardin des Plantes.
+The area’s popular avenue, the Boulevard St-Michel, marks the border with the 6th arrondissement.
+The most famous sight in the 5th arrondissement is the Panthéon, but there are many other noteworthy sights such as the magnificent Val-de-Grâce church, the intriguing St-Etienne-du-Mont church, the Cluny Museum, the roman-era Arènes de Lutèce and the Jardin des Plantes, the city’s botanical garden which is home to the Natural History Museum.

 Arrondissement 6 - Luxembourg

-One of the world's greatest parks, the Jardin du Luxembourg, makes this arrondissement popular with locals and visitors alike.
-The 6th arrondisement also contains a number of landmarks like the Odéon Theatre and the Saint Sulpice church, which sports two towers with a different design.
+One of the world’s greatest parks, the Jardin du Luxembourg, makes this arrondissement popular with locals and visitors alike.
+The 6th arrondissement also contains a number of landmarks like the Odéon Theatre and the Saint Sulpice church, which sports two towers with a different design.
 Another important church in this arrondissement is the 11th century Saint-Germain des Prés, the oldest abbey church in Paris.
+The church is at the heart of the namesake neighborhood, which is one of the most popular areas to stay in for visitors to Paris.

 Arrondissement 7 - Palais-Bourbon

 Government institutions and major landmarks dominate this upscale arrondissement.
 The most famous of these landmarks is the Eiffel Tower, drawing millions of visitors each year.
-Other important tourist draws are the Invalides - with its museums and Napoleon's tomb - and two more museums: the Musée d'Orsay and the Musée Rodin.
+Other important tourist draws are the Invalides – with its museums and Napoleon’s tomb – and three more museums: the Musée d’Orsay, the Musée Rodin and the Musée du Quai Branly, which is dedicated to non-European cultures.
 The Palais Bourbon (National Assembly), École Militaire (Military School) and the UNESCO headquarters can also be found in the 7th arrondissement.

 Arrondissement 8 - Élysée